-I cannot control my vitriol over this “Christmas Classic”.
+Nothing conveys the holiness of the Christmas season more than snowmen, because Jesus would have grown up around this great totem of spirituality.
 Whomever thought making an entire TV show around that horrible and annoying song is what we refer to as a “hack”.
 Put a hat on a fucking snowman and he begins to dance around.
 Once he’s done marching through town and melts – the villain being the sun – the story ends and “he has to “hurry on his way” (a quaint reference to the ephemeral nature of snowmen).
 “He’ll be back again someday”.

+“THE END”.
 No, there is an entire Christmas Special squeezed out of this garbage.
 I mean, the “Rudolph” song at least tells a story – outcast losers bullied by both children and adults, who triumph by proving a greater worth.
 Not just our nasal-nosed hero, but Herbie, Cornelius, the entire fucking island of misfit toys.

 The “Frosty” animation is atrocious, the story -telling lazy, the characters hateful.
 Old Frosty is not cute, not funny, he’s stupid (he can’t count), he is a total moron.
 His hiLARious go-to line is “HAPPY BIRTHDAY!”
+Jackie Vernon’s VO is a retarded galoot.
 There is a verse in the very stupid song about the traffic cop, who hollers “STOP”!
 Said Cop shows up as a whole character in, an ethnic idiot, a drunken, Irish buffoon who is bamboozled by a fucking snowman.
 Frosty’s nemesis is a bumbling, huge- snouted amateur magician who spends all day fiddling with his cards and shit and practicing his awful magic act, when all along his fucking hat is actually magic.
 It’s not Magic “suddenly” when it lands on Frosty’s head, or when it’s touched by Christmas snow it is magic.

 Moreover, the hapless magician is wrongly vilified for wanting his hat back when he does discover that it’s actually magic.
-Although he tosses it towards the trashcan, when it starts bunny-hopping bouncing away (the bunny within), he lumbers after it, and clearly still wants it.
-He pursues the hat into the playground, and when the wind blows it away, stupid Karen snatches it!
+Although he tosses it towards the trashcan, when it starts bunny-hopping bouncing away (the bunny within), he lumbers after it in desperation – he clearly still wants it.
+He pursues the hat onto the playground, and when the wind blows it away, stupid Karen snatches it!
 Does our little heroine return the lost property to it’s rightful owner?
 NO. She takes it and immediately plops it on Frosty’s head, as if it was hers to keep!
 The lesson is what?
 “Finders keepers” trumps “do the right thing”?
 Instead of reasoning with the magician, everyone wrongly asserts that it is not his hat, despite his clear efforts to catch it seconds ago.
 The narrator then states in a lordly manner: “now, of course, the hat did belong to Frosty and the children.”
-Wait, what??
+Wait, what?
 This sound-byte strikes me as the classic “assumptive assertion”, used by salespeople (“cash or credit?”) as well as magicians “now, as we saw, the bag was completely empty…” He says it, which means it is so.

-An example of the low brow, hacky comedy is when the wacky train conductor informs Karen and Frosty that it’ll be 8 thousand dollars for a ticket to the North Pole. $8,000 is a lot but even if it were 2 cents they couldn’t afford the fare.
+An example of the low brow, hacky comedy is when the wacky train conductor informs Karen and Frosty that it’ll be “8 thousand dollars” for a ticket to the North Pole. $8,000 is a lot but even if it were 2 cents they couldn’t afford the fare.
 BECAUSE THEY DON’T HAVE ANY MONEY.
 The conductor shrieks and convulses, apoplectic: No MONEY???
 That’s the joke.
 The whole joke.
 The punchline is that the train conductor wants to be paid for selling the passengers tickets.